Helping millions of people navigate the world of technology.

 Reset Windows TCP IP

-Once the command is executed, close the Command Prompt window and restart Windows 11.
+Once done, close the window and restart Windows 11.
 This will also help you flush the DNS cache on Windows 11.
+Now, try finding your Wi-Fi network again.